ipfs/ipfs-blog/src/_blog/verified-fetch.md

 ## Announcing @helia/verified-fetch

-We’re thrilled to announce the `@helia/verified-fetch` npm package is now ready for broader adoption.
-Verified Fetch is a [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)-like library for fetching IPFS, IPNS, and DNSLink content on the web and JS runtimes.
+The Shipyard team is thrilled to announce **`@helia/verified-fetch`** is now ready for broader adoption.
+Verified Fetch is a [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)-like library streamlining verified retrieval of IPFS content in browsers and JS runtimes, with native support IPNS, and DNSLink resolution.
 [Try it out](https://www.npmjs.com/package/@helia/verified-fetch) and let us know what you think.

-This blog post goes over some of the challenges of IPFS retrieval in JS land.
-If you're are familiar with these, feel free to jump ahead to [Solution: Verified Fetch](#solution-verified-fetch)
+This blog post covers the challenges of IPFS retrieval in browsers and how @helia/verified-fetch addresses them with runable examples.
+Feel free to jump ahead to [Solution: Verified Fetch](#solution-verified-fetch)

-## Problem: verified IPFS retrieval on the web is hard
+## Problem: Verified IPFS retrieval on the web is hard

 IPFS stands out as the leading decentralized network for distributing content-addressed data, spanning a wide range of use cases such as off-chain voting, NFTs, [censorship-resistant Wikipedia](https://blog.ipfs.tech/24-uncensorable-wikipedia/), and dapp distribution.